Buffalo market reopens to debate over healing, sensitivity | News Channel 3-12

 Associated Press

 BUFFALO, N.Y.
-(AP) — The grocery store in Buffalo where 10 people were killed in a racist shooting in May is part of an ever-growing list of public spaces and retail establishments where gun violence shattered a community’s way of living.
-Whether it’s a school, a church, a movie theater or a grocery store, how and when do you reopen the site of a mass atrocity?
-Managers at the Tops Friendly Market say they were confident that neighborhood residents overwhelmingly wanted and needed their most accessible supermarket to reopen.
+(AP) — Store associates are handing single carnations to customers as they enter the newly reopening Tops Friendly Market where 10 Black people were slain by a white gunman.
+Some also received gift cards Friday as the grocery store in Buffalo, New York, opened its doors.
+The store is part of an ever-growing list of public spaces and retail establishments where gun violence shattered a community’s way of living.
+Managers at Tops say they were confident that neighborhood residents overwhelmingly wanted and needed their most accessible supermarket to reopen.
 But some residents question whether opening two months after a tragedy is too soon.